pravincarthic/computational_chem_python/README.md

 # Computational Chemistry with Python ⚛️🐍 #
 This repository is where I "dabble" with the invisible forces that hold the universe together—specifically, the chemical bonds in rocket propellants.
-I'm currently self-learning how to use Python to simulate molecular energy so I can understand why some fuels (like Hydrazine) are so much more "exciting" (and explosive) than others.
+I'm currently self-learning how to use Python to simulate molecular energy so I can understand why some fuels (like Hydrazine) are so much more "exciting" (and energetic) than others.

 **🧪 What’s happening here?**